Ovalipes catharus: Description

 The front of O. catharus directly under the dorsal carapace is lined with setae.

 Ovalipes catharus has an oval-shaped, streamlined, and slightly grainy carapace with five large, sawtooth-like projections to either side of the eyes and four smaller ones at the front.
 The dorsal carapace has two large, maroon eyespots at the rear, two smaller eyespots near the front, and cervical grooves which form a butterfly-shaped mark near the centre.
 It is overall sandy grey with orange-red highlights and dotted with small, brown spots.
 The crab's underside is white, and its rear legs – which are flattened and function as swimming paddles – have a purplish tinge.
 Unlike about half of Ovalipes species, O. catharus body exhibits no iridescence.
 The area above its mouth near the base of the antennae is somewhat hairy, and a line of setae runs from the base of its deep orbits out to the area underneath the carapace teeth.
 Like other Ovalipes, O. catharus has well-developed, relatively large eyes.

 Ovalipes catharus relatively short front legs – the chelipeds – feature spines and granules on the wrists and setae on the posterior border of the arms.
 The left pincer (minor chela) is smaller than its right (major chela), and both dactyli – the movable tip of its claws – are slender and tapered.
-The minor chela grows in direct proportion to the carapace width in females, but it may exhibit negative allometry (proportionally smaller growth) in males.
+The minor chela grows in direct proportion to the carapace width in females, but it may exhibit proportionally smaller growth (negative allometry) in males.
 (Note: This is disputed as potentially a statistical quirk.)
 The minor chela, used for cutting, is lined with small, conical teeth on both fingers, while the major chela also features a large proximal tooth used for crushing.
 It has three pairs of walking legs, (Note: Some sources exclude the rear paddles as walking legs and refer to them independently, while others treat them as the last pair of walking legs.) which are somewhat granular and relatively flat.
 The flattened rear paddles are fringed with setae.